Vijay Singh Gond

-Vijay Singh Gond (born 10 March 1957) is an Indian politician.
-He is serving as Member of Uttar Pradesh Legislative Assembly from Duddhi.
+Vijay Singh Gond (10 March 1957 – 8 January 2026) was an Indian politician.
+He served as Member of Uttar Pradesh Legislative Assembly from Duddhi.
 He served as State Minister in Mulayam Singh Yadav Government.
-He was elected to the Uttar Pradesh Legislative Assembly for eight terms since 1980.
-He is a member of the Samajwadi Party.
+He was elected to the Uttar Pradesh Legislative Assembly for eight terms beginning in 1980.
+He was a member of the Samajwadi Party.

 Early life

-Vijay Singh Gond was born in Farrukhabad of Uttar Pradesh on 10 March 1970, in a Hindu family.
+Vijay Singh Gond was born in Farrukhabad of Uttar Pradesh on 10 March 1957, to a Hindu family.

 Political career

-In 1980, he was elected to the Uttar Pradesh Assembly for first time as a member of Indian National Congress and then again in 1985 he won the Assembly elections.
-In 1989 he contested the assembly elections Independently and secured his seat for third term.
+In 1980, he was elected to the Uttar Pradesh Assembly for first time as a member of the Indian National Congress and then again in 1985 he won the Assembly elections.
+In 1989 he contested the assembly elections Independently and secured his seat for a third term.
 In 1991 and 1993 he won the Assembly elections as a member of Janata Dal.
-Later he joined Samajwadi Party and won successive elections in 1996, 2002 from Duddhi.
-He won 2007 Assembly elections from Farrukhabad and 2012 Assembly elections from Milak constituency as a member of the Samajwadi Party.
+Later he joined the Samajwadi Party and won successive elections in 1996, 2002 from Duddhi.
+He won the 2007 Assembly elections from Farrukhabad and 2012 Assembly elections from Milak constituency as a member of the Samajwadi Party.

+Death

+Singh Gond died on 8 January 2026, at the age of 68, after a long struggle with kidney failure.